Want to know how much lab grown diamonds cost?

 Most of you probably know that lab grown diamonds have a lower price than natural mined diamonds.
+Taking a quick look at some of the best online diamond stores will prove our point.
 The experts usually say lab diamonds are generally 20-40% cheaper than a mined diamond of the same grades.

 However, lab diamond prices fluctuate.
 It's not uncommon to find them 50%-70% cheaper than a natural diamond.

 Natural diamonds start with a base price, and then a number of factors contribute to the cost.
 Main factors of course would be the 4Cs of Diamond Quality: Cut, Color, Clarity, and Carat.
 Others factors include diamond certification, retailer, specialty cuts, and diamond shape.

 Lab diamonds follow the 4Cs as well, but they're more likely to have better clarity and color, being in a controlled environment.
 They have inclusions and blemishes, but they are spindly looking and usually less noticeable than crystal inclusions.
 They don't grow with other crystals, minerals, and impurities that insert themselves during the forming process of natural diamonds.

 With a natural diamond, the excess diamond rough is discarded by diamond cutters when creating diamond shapes.
 Round diamonds only keep about 40% of the original diamond rough, which one of the reasons why they're the most expensive diamond shape.

 But the biggest reason why lab diamonds are so inexpensive is because they're readily available.